bkthomps/Containers/README.md

 ## Setup
 There are two types of library files which can be generated: dynamic and static.
 Both ways will be described below using clang.
 However, the steps are the same with gcc except `clang` is to be replaced with `gcc`.

+The benefit of a dynamic library is that changing the `containers.so` library can be done without needing to recompile the codebase which is using the library.
+Nevertheless, it is slower than a static library.

+The benefit of a static library is that it is faster than a dynamic library.
+However, if the `containers.a` library is modified, the codebase which is using the library needs to be recompiled.

 ### Dynamic Library

 1. Navigate to your C working directory